Content on this page was generated by AI and has not been manually reviewed.

 • For individual home use, Zscaler’s model isn’t designed to replace the kind of consumer VPN you install on a personal device to protect a single user’s traffic.
 It’s built for enterprise-grade control and access to internal apps.
 If you’re an IT admin evaluating whether ZPA can replace your company’s VPN, the key is to map access control to the actual apps, not the broader network.

-Zscaler vs traditional VPN: a practical side-by-side Is surfshark vpn available in india
+Zscaler vs traditional VPN: a practical side-by-side

 • Security model: